tormi/WunderWay/delivering-projects/tools-jira-configuration.md

 4. Define a key: the key is used to prefix the issues in Jira.
 5. Check box to create a HipChat room
 This will create a new project, which uses the same schemes as one of the template projects.
 By this, any changes to the shared schemes will impact all projects.
+By this, you can skip the sections on configuring the project's workflows, Issue Type Scheme and Screens.
+Rather proceed with [assigning Users](#team-assign) to the project and [create a board](#create-board).

 ### Customization
 If you want to customize your project to further extend and use project specific schemes, follow these steps:

 1. In the main menu bar, click *Projects* and select *Create Project* from the menu
 2. Now select the type of project: normally, *Scrum software development* or *Kanban software development* is your choice.
 3. Provide a name: include the customer name and the core goal or kind of the project